xxsc0529/genai-toolbox/docs/en/resources/sources/postgres.md

 ### Database User

 This source only uses standard authentication.
-You will need to [create a PostreSQL user][pg-users] to login to the database with.
+You will need to [create a PostgreSQL user][pg-users] to login to the database with.

 [pg-users]: https://www.postgresql.org/docs/current/sql-createuser.html